sethhall/ldap-analyzer/README.md

 Additionally, the analyzer will deliver GSSAPI GSS-SPNEGO authentication data in LDAP bindRequests to the gssapi analyzer to be written to the Kerberos or NTLM logs.

-#Environment Configuration
+# Environment Configuration
-## If using the analyzer as a plugin:
+## If using the analyzer as a plugin from the repo:

 1. Install bro-pkg manager

 * `$ pip install bro-pkg`